jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

 ### 10A Licence and registration requirements do not apply if FMA exemption applies
 Sections 8 and 9 do not apply to an FMC audit if—
   (a) the FMA has granted an exemption under the Financial Markets Conduct Act 2013 that applies in relation to the FMC audit; and
-  (b) the effect of the exemption is that, for the purposes of that Act, the FMC audit is not required to be carried out by a qualified auditor (within the meaning of that Act); and
+  (b) the effect of the exemption is that, for the purposes of that Act, the FMC audit is not required to be carried out by a qualified FMC auditor (within the meaning of that Act); and
   (c) the terms and conditions of the exemption are complied with.

 ## Part 2 — Licences, registration, accreditation, and role of FMA